Bachelor of Social Work (Honours)

-Mode of delivery
+Mode of Delivery

 Social workers are concerned with personal and social relationships between individuals, families, groups, organisations and communities.
 They seek to relieve distress, redress inequality, promote social justice and participate in the processes of social change which remove structural disadvantage and create opportunities for people to achieve their own goals.

-You may also be eligible to receive bonus points if you will be receiving an Australian Tertiary Admission Rank (ATAR).
-Please visit http://www.newcastle.edu.au/future-students/high-school-students/getting-in to see if you qualify
+Admission to this program is available to Australian students, residents and international students.
+Admission information for Australian students and residents is available from http://www.newcastle.edu.au/future-students .
+Admission information for international students can be found at http://www.newcastle.edu.au/international/study-with-us/how-to-apply .You may also be eligible to receive bonus points if you will be receiving an Australian Tertiary Admission Rank (ATAR).
+Please visit http://www.newcastle.edu.au/what-can-i-study/undergraduate-programs/how-to-get-in/domestic-students/options-for-entry/bonus-points.html to see if you are eligible.

-If you wish to apply for credit for studies completed at another institution or if you are changing programs within the University and wish to transfer your credit to the new program, go to http://www.newcastle.edu.au/future-students/non-school-leavers/applying-and-credit
+If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, go to http://www.newcastle.edu.au/service/credit-transfer/ and click on 'How to Apply for Credit'.

 There is a compulsory placement of 70 days in the third and 70 days in the fourth year of the program.

 Total Units required

 4 years full time up to 10 years maximum.

 International student visa holders who are studying the program on campus are required to enrol full time as per student visa requirements.

 The program requires the successful completion of 320 units in the prescribed sequence consisting of: